-The carburetor is used on a push mower to release an amount of fuel to be mixed with air to form a combustion in the engine cylinder.
+The carburetor is used on a push mower to release an amount of fuel to be mixed with air to form combustion in the cylinder.
 When the carburetor stops functioning properly, the push mower will stop running.

 Eventually, a carburetor will wear and just stop working.
 However, running old gas through it will cause it to stop working prematurely.
 This is because the varnish and deposits in old fuel cause the small internal components to stick or it causes the fuel jet to become clogged.